Sports Science Advanced

 Is it for me?

-Pearson BTEC Level 3 National Extended Diploma in Sport and Exercise Science is aimed at post-16 learners who want to continue their education through applied learning, and ultimately progression to employment often via University.
+Pearson BTEC Level 3 National Extended Diploma in Sport and Exercise Science is aimed at post-16 learners who want to continue their education through applied learning, and ultimately progress to employment often via University.

+If you’re looking for a sports college in Milton Keynes, this could be the course for you.
 You must be passionate about pursuing a career within sport and be open to learning a range of topics and new skills in a professional manner.
 Be excited about learning the how and why our bodies respond in certain ways, and how we can use this to improve sports performance.
 We expect you to be committed to your studies on the course and show the drive for personal excellence.

 WHAT TRIPS AND OPPORTUNITIES ARE THERE?